QMCSoftware/MATH565Fall2025/index.md

   * Programming in Python, or some other language such as MATLAB, or R
   * Using an integrated development environment (IDE), such as VS Code
   * You are highly encouraged to become familiar with GitHub
-* Facility with LaTeX or some other technical document preparation system
+* Facility with LaTeX or some other technical document preparation system; Markdown is helpful

 </details>